Article

 An absolutely critical piece of inheritance planning is a will.
 It helps your executors carry out your wishes and stops any arguments within the family and other legatees once you are no longer around.

 Dying without a will (“intestate”) leaves it to the courts to decide how your wealth is to be divided.
-This might not be in the way you expect and it might not be in a way you would choose.
+This might not be in the way you expect, and it might not be in a way you would choose.

-You should also consider a lasting power of attorney to provide the comfort that someone you trust is looking after your interests if you were to be incapacitated in any way.
+You should also consider a lasting power of attorney (LPA) to provide the comfort that someone you trust is looking after your interests if you were to be incapacitated in any way.

 If you own a business, you can also put a business power of attorney in place, nominating a professional, peer, or colleague, to manage the company in your absence.
 This takes the strain off the family at a time when they may not have the skills or emotional strength to pick up the reins on your behalf.

-6. Seek estate planning advice
+6. Seek financial and estate planning advice

+But legacy planning can also be an emotive topic.
 The most important thing to do is speak to the family about your plans and intentions and to discuss the best way forward for the family unit.
 Passing wealth to the next generation can have IHT benefits but you need to balance the scales and make sure no-one is upset by your actions.
 Gifting some of your wealth to some of the family now could be seen as favouritism; everyone needs to understand the bigger picture.

 Find out more about our financial planning services